Efficient Online Minimization for Low-Rank Subspace Clustering

-{\bf Datasets.} \ We examine the performance for subspace clustering on 5 realistic databases shown in Table~\ref{tb:dataset}, which can be downloaded from the LibSVM website.
-For MNIST, We randomly select 20000 samples to form MNIST-20K since we find it time consuming to run the batch methods on the entire database.
+We examine the performance of subspace clustering on 5 realistic databases shown in Table~\ref{tb:dataset}, which can be downloaded from the LibSVM website.
+For MNIST, We randomly select 20 thousands samples to form MNIST-20K since we find it time consuming to run the batch methods on the entire database.